m4teen/arbitrage-reality-checker/README.md

 # Arbitrage Reality Check

-This project simulates arbitrage opportunities across two markets to test whether they remain profitable once real-world trading frictions are introduced.
-The goal is to explore how slippage, fees, latency, and volatility affect net profitability — and when theoretical profit vanishes in practice.
+This project simulates arbitrage opportunities across two markets to study whether they remain profitable once real-world trading frictions are introduced.
+The goal is to explore how slippage, fees, latency, and volatility affect net profitability and when theoretical profit vanishes in practice.

 ---